Sergei Lavrov

 Analysis

 Sergei Lavrov's presence in Davos 2026 media coverage demonstrates how geopolitical actors can dominate conversations without physical attendance.
-His 919 quotes, generated entirely through remote statements and press appearances, carried the most polarized sentiment profile of any major figure analyzed - 45.1% negative with zero positive coverage.
+His 938 quotes, generated entirely through remote statements and press appearances, carried the most polarized sentiment profile of any major figure analyzed - 44.1% negative with zero positive coverage.

-The coverage spike on January 20-21, when Lavrov accumulated over 550 quotes, directly correlates with his controversial comparison of Crimea's importance to Russia with Greenland's strategic value to the United States.
+The coverage spike on January 20-21, when Lavrov accumulated 48 quotes, directly correlates with his controversial comparison of Crimea's importance to Russia with Greenland's strategic value to the United States.
 His statement that "Crimea is no less important for the security of the Russian Federation than Greenland is for the United States" sparked widespread reaction across Western media.

 Lavrov's messaging focused on three themes: dismissing Western security frameworks as "discredited," denying Russian interest in Greenland, and questioning NATO alliance cohesion.
 His suggestion that he "hadn't previously imagined a scenario in which one member of the alliance would attack another" played into existing transatlantic tensions.